manishchumun/Learning-R/README.md

 Most of the work were part of my Data Science with R track at [Datacamp](https://www.datacamp.com/home)

+This is very much a work in progress repo.

 ## Projects
 The projects subfolder contains the following:
-- A short analysis of Dr. Semmelweis and the discovery of handwashing [notebook](http://)
+- A short analysis of Dr. Semmelweis and the discovery of handwashing